RyanSnodgrass/notredame_club_membership_app/README.md

 ```
 Now, actually most of that stuff is pretty good.
 I actually like the `set_club` method.
 It defines the `@club = Club.find(params[:id])` variable once and then calls it before the `edit`, `show`, `update`, and `delete` pages.
 I have a lot of apps where I'm writing that line over and over- I might just start using that.

 What I don't like, or need, is all those json responses.
-I believe that eventually all apps are going over to a rails/django/node backend and a seperate angular/backbone frontend.
+I believe that eventually all apps are going over to a rails/django/node back-end and a seperate angular/backbone front-end.
 But not yet.
 Right now I can clean up that scaffolding for the `create`, `update`, and `destroy` methods by simply removing the json responses.

 ```ruby
 def create